 If you despair over the future of Illinois… if you’re frustrated about the stranglehold of a corrupt political machine over Illinois politics… if you worry about whether your friends and family—and even you yourself—will be able to make a home in Illinois in the years to come… then this message is just for you.

 Here’s why: Fair Maps Illinois immediately returns political power to you, the voter, and breaks the hold of the corrupt machine that’s gripped our state for decades.
 Fair Maps Illinois uses the ability to amend the Illinois Constitution by referendum to rip the power to draw our legislative maps out of the hands of Mike Madigan—and anyone else who wants to be “the next Madigan.”
-(Fair Maps Illinois entrusts that power in a new precisely balanced Bipartisan Commission.)

 In just 1 hour, you can change history...